Kylie Jenner’s Bikini Booty Pic Sparks Diaper Comments On Instagram

 On Friday, the Instagram account for Kylie Jenner’s skincare line posted a racy photo of the makeup mogul soaking up some sun in a skimpy little bikini.

 In the sexy snapshot, the Keeping Up with the Kardashians star is seen wearing a blue Chanel string bikini.
-Kylie lays on her stomach and shows off her bare back as she suns herself on the deck of a yacht.
+Kylie lies on her stomach and shows off her bare back as she suns herself on the deck of a yacht.

 Jenner’s booty is also on full display as she shows off her curvy backside in the tiny bikini bottoms, which also flaunted her tiny waist.

 Sitting next to Kylie is a box of her birthday makeup collection.
-Jenner had her long, dark hair parted down the middle and styled in a bun at the back of her head and donned some large, gold hoop earrings in the photo.
+Jenner had her long, dark hair parted down the middle and styled in a bun at the back of her head.
+She also wore some large, gold hoop earrings in the photo.

-The TV star also sported a pair of dark sunglasses, and a full face of makeup, which included darkened eyebrows, thick lashes, a bronzed glow, pink blush on her cheeks, and a shimmering highlighter on her face.
+The TV star also sported a pair of dark sunglasses and a full face of makeup, which included darkened eyebrows, thick lashes, a bronzed glow, pink blush on her cheeks, and a shimmering highlighter on her face.

-While many of Kylie’s fans loved the snapshot, and praised he for her sexy bikini body and all-around good looks, others were not impressed with her curves.
+While many of Kylie’s fans loved the snapshot and praised her for her sexy bikini body and all-around good looks, others were not impressed with her curves.

 “I think your diaper is full,” one rude comment read.